paulaonta/InfoExtractor/README.md

 compareDiseases.py
 -----------
-Compares the list of all the diseases that are in the Wikipedia with the diseases of Wikidata.
+Compares the list of all the diseases that are in the Wikipedia with our data.
 The result is store in **"./compareDiseases/errors_link_wikipedia.csv"**.
-Here we have for each disease of the list the ones which are **NOT** in Wikidata
+Here we have for each disease of the list the ones which are **NOT** in our data.

 getDiseases.py
 -----------
-Tries to get the diseases which are not in Wikidata (the diseases of ./compareDiseases/errors_link_wikipedia.csv" directory) making a query in which the link is used as a filter.
+Tries to get the diseases which are not in our data (the diseases of "./compareDiseases/errors_link_wikipedia.csv" directory) making a query in which the link is used as a filter.

 remove.py